Docker Swarm vs Kubernetes: Key Considerations in 2026

 Operational complexity vs. control

-Start by asking: how much complexity can your team handle day-to-day?
+Start by asking: how much operational complexity can your team realistically manage?

 {{article-cta}}